Why is this passage so important?

 Why then do Protestants not agree with Roman Catholics that Peter has a primacy of jurisdiction?

 Protestants agree that Peter had such a primacy over the church.
-It is not true, however, that Peter had authority over the other apostles for two reasons:
+Most protestants reject the claim that Peter was given authority over the other apostles.
+They state two reasons:

 - the power of the keys is given to all the apostles on two other occasions;